LIS

 9. Current behavioral functioning and social competence;

-10. History of previous treatment for mental health, mental retardation, substance abuse, brain injury, and behavior problems; and
+10. History of previous treatment for mental health, developmental disability, substance abuse, brain injury, and behavior problems; and

 11. Medication and drug use profile, which shall include:

 a.
-History of prescription, nonprescription, and illicit drugs that were taken over the six months prior to admission;
+History of prescription, nonprescription, and illicit drugs taken over the six months prior to admission;

 b.
 Drug allergies, unusual and other adverse drug reactions, and ineffective medications; and